intel/ScalableVectorSearch/docs/python/loaders.rst

 of the packing strategy used by a LVQ backend.

-Note that overriding the default strategy requires the corresponding backend to be compiled in the `pysvs` shared library component.
+Note that overriding the default strategy requires the corresponding backend to be compiled in the `svs` shared library component.

-.. autoclass:: pysvs.LVQStrategy
+.. autoclass:: svs.LVQStrategy

 LeanVecLoader
 -------------